Check out the first 2024 Gartner® Voice of the Customer report for SAM!

 What Changed?

-According to some of our North American clients, Oracle auditors are no longer simply participating on Sales calls and email threads.
-They are sending official audit notices on Oracle letterhead and invoking their right to audit via the “audit clause” found in the customer’s Oracle Master Agreement (OMA).
+According to some of our North American clients, Oracle Java auditors are no longer simply participating on Sales calls and email threads.
+They are sending official Java audit notices on Oracle letterhead and invoking their right to audit Java via the “audit clause” found in the customer’s Oracle Master Agreement (OMA).
 These are not “soft audits.”
-These are real audits, and they could have a major financial impact for organizations that have not prepared themselves.
+Organizations need to be aware of how to prepare for these Java audits.

 How Can Anglepoint Help?

-Immediately following Oracle’s change to Java licensing in 2019, our team of Oracle license experts—many of whom are former Oracle executives and auditors—created a process and service offering to assess an organization’s use and need for Oracle Java.
-We can help determine where Java is installed, how much of what is installed requires a license, possible options for removing Java or replacing it with a free alternative, and we provide our findings in simple-to-understand reports so our customers can have the ammunition they need to make the best decision on the path forward.
+Immediately following Oracle’s change to Java licensing rules in 2019, our team of Oracle license experts—many of whom are former Oracle executives and auditors—created a process and service offering to assess an organization’s use and need for Oracle Java and to help them assure they are Java compliant.
+We can help determine where Java is installed, how much of what is installed requires a Java license, possible options for removing Java or replacing it with a free alternative, and we provide our findings in simple-to-understand reports so our customers can have the ammunition they need to make the best decision on the path forward.